She walked up to us with a serious battle-worn look on her face.

 “Look, I’ve made up my mind.
 I’m dropping you both off at the nearest safe planet,” she said, dead serious.

 Rei shook her head.
-“Aki, please don’t do this…” her voice strained as she held back tears.
+“Aki, please don’t do this…” her voice strained as her eyes began to glisten.

 Kiko’s face pained when she saw Rei’s eyes fill with tears.
 She approached her and held her in her arms.
 Rei held her close and I could hear her stifle a cry before going completely limp in her arms.
 Kiko set her down gently on the floor, and then set her sights on me.

 I wasn’t going to go down that easily.
 I stepped back and went into the first defensive stance she ever taught me.
 It didn’t faze her at all.

 “Please look after her,” she said to me.
 Her face showed how much it pained her to make such a request.

 I didn’t say anything because there was no need to.
 She already knew I would protect her with my life.

 “It’s the only way to keep you both safe.”

 I clenched my jaw.
 She was acting like she was never coming back, like we would never see each other again.